bluecats/bluecats-samples/BleScanner/README.md

 # BLE Scanner Sample (.NET Core)
 A commandline BLE scanner sample, quite similar to the popular `hcitool`.
 The app prints out scanned Bluetooth Low Energy Advertisment packets.

+BLE Serial API Docs: ([link](https://developer.bluecats.com/documentation/libraries/serial-Home))

+## Key
  The format of each line is as follows:
 `{BluetoothAddress} {RSSI} {Advertisment data}`

 If `-l` Loop option is added to command line arguments, BLE RSSI Packets will be forwarded to the Loop Location Engine on port `9942`.
 Loop Location Engine can be running on the localhost or on a remote host.